ecosoft-odoo/budgeting/budget_activity/README.rst

 Usage
 =====

+To used this module you have to configued Budget Activity first.

 #.
-Go to Budgeting > Configurations > Budget Activity
+Go to Budgeting > Activity > Budget Activity
 #.
-Create new activity and match with Account > Save
+Create new activity, select a KPI (if you want to group it) and match the activity to an account.
 #.
-On invoice lines, User can select Activity field and it will auto change account to match with Activity
+Add a `Keyword` if you need to search for other words to show this activity.
+For example, the activity name is `Activity1` and the keywords are `Ticket` and `Transportation`.
+In the Activity field, the user can search for the name `Ticket` to see the activity `Activity1`.
+#.
+Go to Budgeting > Configurations > Budget Template
+#.
+Create new template or use old template (if you have)
+#.
+When you select a KPI, it will automatically select the corresponding activity and account.
+If you haven't set up an activity in the KPI, you can select the activity and it will automatically select the corresponding account

+In the usage window, you will see a new field called "Activity" where the user can select from a list of options.
+The system will then match the selected activity to the corresponding account that has been set up.

 Bug Tracker
 ===========